outdreamer/build-a-cure-1/docs/problem_solving_matching.md

       - emergence: unpredicted items (objects/functions/attributes/interfaces/changes/limits)
       - paradoxes: conflict implying a requirement for change in system structure or an unknown system structure (pieces missing to explain paradox)

-    - given core functions (apply x to y) or core variables (x, y) of a system, what are the possible dimensions within that system?
+    - given core functions (apply x to y) or core variables (x, y) of a known variable interaction, what are the possible dimensions within that interaction?

       - example:

         - given two interacting variables with synced intervals (x & y in euclidean space), what are the dimensions possible within that plane?
           - interaction rule dimensions:
             - overlap rules